dmulyalin/nornir-salt/docs/source/Installation.rst

      - Description
    * - ``dev``
      - Installs libraries required for development e.g. pytest, black, pre-commit etc.
-   * - ``prodmin``
+   * - ``prodminminion``
      - Production ready minimum set.
 Installs Netmiko, Ncclient and requests libraries to provide support for managing devices over SSH, NETCONF and RESTCONF.
-In addition, installs libraries to extended Salt-Nornir functionality such as Tabulate, Rich, TTP etc. All libraries have versions fixed to produce tested and working environment.
+In addition, installs libraries to extended Nornir-Salt functionality such as Tabulate, Rich, TTP etc. All libraries have versions fixed to produce tested and working environment.
-   * - ``prodmax``
+   * - ``prodmaxminion``
      - Production ready maximum set.
-Installs all ``prodmin`` libraries together with additional modules required to support complete Salt-Nornir feature set such as PyGNMI, PyATS, Scrapli, NAPALM etc. All libraries have versions fixed to produce tested and working environment.
+Installs all ``prodmin`` libraries together with additional modules required to support complete Nornir-Salt feature set such as PyGNMI, PyATS, Scrapli, NAPALM etc. All libraries have versions fixed to produce tested and working environment.
    * - ``netmiko``